k-leadingsolutions/rag-chatbot-ui-demo/README.md

 - Mark/unmark sessions as favorite
 - Paginated session and chat history
 - Responsive, modern layout (Material-UI)
-- Chat with Haystack-powered RAG backend
+- Chat with Ollam RAG backend
 - Stores all messages and sessions in your storage microservice

 ---